The Plantage – Amsterdam’s Jewish Cultural Quarter

 The National Holocaust Museum

-Based in the Plantage Area you will find the excellent Dutch Resistance Museum.
-As mentioned earlier, the Dutch had a very mixed wartime experience and this superb museum shares more about the deadly question that many citizens faced: adjust, collaborate, or resist?
+Another site worth visiting if you are in the Plantage Area is the excellent Dutch Resistance Museum.
+As mentioned earlier, the Dutch had a very mixed wartime experience and this superb museum unpicks in more depth the deadly question that many citizens faced: adjust, collaborate, or resist?
 Very best of all is the extraordinary Junior Museum at the back.
 If you are visiting the city with 9-14 year olds I’d urge you to spend a few hours discovering what Tablet Magazine called “The best WWII museum you’ve never heard of – practically a Ph.D.-level course in effective museum design for kids—interactive without being infantilizing, engaging without being pandering, thoughtful about how young kids experience narrative, reflective about how much historical scariness young museumgoers can be expected to handle.”
 Please take a minute to read our full review in the link above and do not miss this exceptional place.
 As Marjorie Ingall says in Tablet: The Dutch Resistance Museum proved a wonderful counterpoint to Anne Frank House.
 As Jews, we all know Anne’s saga.
 She’s one girl, but also larger than life.
 To pair her story with those of four other real people, unknowns, people who didn’t become fodder for John Green novels and Japanese manga makes for a more layered, nuanced museum-going experience.
 We couldn’t agree more.

 Anne Frank House